-If you have struggled with severe depression and not found relief, you are not alone.
+If you are struggling with severe depression, you are not alone.
 Depression affects about 20 million adults in America each year.
-About a third of these people will not respond to adequately to antidepressant medications.
+About one third of these people will not find relief from antidepressant medications and talk therapy alone.

 What Is Treatment-Resistant Depression?

-It refers to depression that is hard to treat.
-If your medications are being properly managed and you have not responded sufficiently to at least two different antidepressants, you will likely be diagnosed with treatment-resistant depression.
+Treatment-resistant depression is depression that is hard to treat.
+You likely have treatment-resistant depression if your medications are well managed but you have not responded sufficiently to at least two different antidepressants.
+TMS is currently only offered to patients with treatment-resistant depression.

 Treatment for depression is highly individual.
 Some treatments may not be appropriate for some individuals.
-Your mental health professional will work with you to find the approach that is right for you.
+If TMS is not recommended or effective for you, your mental health professional will work with you to find an approach that does work.

 One potential option is ECT, short for electroconvulsive therapy, a safe, effective and non-invasive procedure that sends brief electrical stimulation through the brain while you are under general anesthesia.
 ECT provides rapid relief for persistent, severe depression that has failed to respond to other treatments.